-I’m a huge fan of the scents that the terpinolene terpene emits, it’s that sour apple type of smell, I find it addictive, this is what this MK Ultra gave me.
-A sweet and sour aroma, it’s a mix of herbs, mint, apples and lemon, very pleasant overall.
+I’m a huge fan of the scents that the terpinolene terpene emits; it’s that sour apple type of smell, and I find it addictive; this is what this MKU gave me.
+It’s a sweet and sour aroma, a mix of herbs, mint, apples, and lemon, and very pleasant overall.

-The flavor on this MK Ultra was much more subtle.
-On the inhale, you mostly get a herbal taste, I also felt a hint of lemon/hint on the exhale, a little sweetness stayed on the palate.
-The smoke was smooth, this aspect was missing something for me.
+The flavor on this Master Kush Ultra was much more subtle.
+You mostly get a herbal taste; I also felt a hint of lemon/hint on the exhale, a little sweetness stayed on the palate.
+The smoke was smooth; this aspect was missing something for me.

 The effects that I got from this MK Ultra were relatively light, and I used it as a daytime strain, which worked out for me.
 However, if you’re into the green that knocks you down, gets your thoughts way louder, and makes you re-evaluate your life, this one won’t work out for you.